miharekar/miharekar.github.io/_posts/posts/2017-05-16-garmin-is-the-new-pebble.md

 comments: true
 ---

 I backed _Pebble Time_ on Kickstarter back in February 2015.
 I was very skeptical but people loved the original Pebble so I decided to give this one a try.
 I have worn it **every single day** since receiving it in June 2015 and I [loved that thing](/posts/2015/06/16/pebble-time-ismoothrun-ftw/).
 I was super excited when Pebble announced the Time 2.
 It would fix the only 2 pain points I had with Time - small screen and a lack of a heart rate monitor.
 I backed it without hesitation.
-But, as you know, all that **went tits up** when [Fitbit acquired Pebble](https://blog.getpebble.com/2016/12/07/fitbit/). :sob:
+But, as you know, all that **went tits up** when [Fitbit acquired Pebble](https://blog.getpebble.com/2016/12/07/fitbit/). 😭

 So ever since then I was stuck with my original Pebble Time which I still loved.
 But it was all scratched and the strap showed significant wear and tear.
 I[^1] was always on the lookout for the _next Pebble_.
-But there was no real smart watch alternative on the horizon. :disappointed:
+But there was no real smart watch alternative on the horizon. 😞

 Apple Watch has a display that turns on only when you flick your wrist[^2].
 I mean, c'mon.
 How can you even remotely call that a _watch_ when the screen is turned off most of the time?
 And less than 1 day of battery life?
 Absolute **joke**.
 Not to even mention the touch screen interface.
-People sweat[^3], you know? :sweat_smile:
+People sweat[^3], you know? 😅

 Android Wear does look nice.
 On the photos.
 In reality it's a very different story.
 The materials most manufacturers use are repulsive.
 Battery life is not great and they don't work that well with an iPhone.

-Fitbit Blaze? :joy: Just look at it.
+Fitbit Blaze? 😂 Just look at it.
 Whoever decided to ship that disgusting piece of hardware was clearly blind.
 And even though they bought Pebble they have [no intentions](https://www.forbes.com/sites/paullamkin/2017/02/20/fitbit-has-zero-interest-in-building-a-pebble-smartwatch/) to build a _true_ smart watch.

 <figure class="third">
   <img src="/images/posts/2017-05-16-apple-watch.jpg" title="Apple Watch">